-arp

-Syntax: arp [flush]

-Description: This command by itself will show the IOLANs arp table (IP address, Ethernet address, flags).
+arp Syntax: Description: arp [flush] This command by itself will show the IOLANs arp table (IP address, Ethernet address, flags).
 In the admin mode, using arp flush will clear all the entries in the arp table.
-This is used to clear arp entries when you want to change the Ethernet address of a device.

-clear

-Syntax: clear

-Description: This command clears the screen.

-connect

-Syntax: connect [host] [port]

-Description: This makes a telnet or rlogin connection to the indicated host or IP address.
-If the user omits the host/IP address then the Terminal Server asks for it as shown below.
-The command will use telnet or rlogin depending on what is set in the Options section of the Port Menu.

-Example: local> connect

-Host/IP Address> microart

-TCP Port> 23

-If the user presses the return at the port prompt, the unit defaults to port 23 which is the standard telnet port (or 513, the standard rlogin port).
+This is used to clear arp entries when you want to change the Ethernet address of a device. clear Syntax: Description: connect clear This command clears the screen.
+Syntax: connect [host] [nort] Description: This makes a telnet or rlogin connection to the indicated host or IP address.
+If the user omit the host/IP address then the Terminal Server asks for it as shown below.
+The command wil use telnet or rlogin depending on what is set in the Options section of the Port Menu.
+Example: local> connect Host/IP Address> microart TCP Port> 23 Note If the user presses the return at the port prompt, the unit defaults to port 23 which is the standard telnet port (or 513, the standard rlogin port).
 This option is not available when using remote administration or if the port secure mode is WAN.

-copy

-Syntax: copy <source port> <destination> [destination]...
+Current au converse ports relactingtions [destingtion]

 Description: This command copies one port setup to another allowing easy setup if the ports are the same configuration.
 Administrative level is required to change.
 Note that multiple destination ports can be specified separated by spaces.

 dial

-Syntax: dial
+Svntax: dial

 Description: This command shows the status of the dial-out interface and would be used for monitoring dial-out connections.

 disconnect

-Syntax: disconnect <session-number>
+Suntay: disconnect coession numbers

 Description: This command allows a user to disconnect (close) one or all of their existing TCP connections.

 exit

-Syntax: exit

-Description: This function causes the user to exit the Terminal Server, closing down any sessions and resetting the port.
+Syntax: Description: exit This function causes the user to exit the Terminal Server, closing down any sessions and resetting the port.
 Some configuration parameters only come into effect after the user has exited and re-entered Terminal Server (e.g. the name field).

 facreset

-Syntax: facreset
+Suntovi forment

 Description: This function will reset all parameters back to factory defaults.
 This option requires confirmation.

 gateway

-Syntax: gateway <[add dest gate net][delete dest]>
+Suntou

+Syntax:

 Description: This function allows the administrator to alter the gateway routing table.
 New gateways can be defined by using the add function, and gateways removed using the delete function.
 When adding, admin level required to change.